Issue #60 Is Your Business Profitable?

 Do you want to be smarter than a $6 billion market cap company?

-It isn’t just entrepreneurs who struggle with profitability.
+It isn’t just MSP owners who struggle with profitability.

 I once helped a South African mining company get profitable by reopening unprofitable mines.

 They’d shut down two money-losing mines to improve profitability.
 That made the rest of their operations less profitable, and they didn’t understand why.